Bowel (Colorectal) Cancer

 Colostomy after bowel cancer surgery

-A colostomy is a surgical procedure in which the end of the bowel is brought out onto the abdomen (tummy) so that bowel movements can be collected in a bag worn over the opening or stoma.
-It functions once or twice a day and the bag has to be changed that often.
+A colostomy is a surgical procedure in which the end of the bowel is cut and brought out of the abdomen (tummy) through an opening or stoma so that bowel movements can be collected in a bag that is worn over the opening or stoma.
+The bowel functions through the stoma once or twice a day with the bag being changed that often.

 Colostomies can be temporary or permanent.
 This depends on the position of the cancer and whether it is possible for the surgeon to reconnect the bowel once the cancer has been removed and healing has taken place.
 Some people have their temporary colostomies reversed after a few weeks while others have to wait much longer.
-Occasionally, complications such as adhesions (a build-up of scar tissue) occur which mean that reversal proves impossible and the colostomy must become permanent.
+Occasionally, complications such as adhesions (a build-up of scar tissue) occur which makes reversal impossible, and the colostomy must become permanent.

 A permanent colostomy improved his quality of life.